 Triveni Acharya will rescue over 1,300 girls from brothels in India and provide the care they need to rebuild their lives.

 C. Mead Welles will provide prosthetic limbs, orthotic devices and mobility aids to more than 500 children with limb disabilities in Asia, Africa, Latin America and the Middle East.

 Michaela Mycroft will buy classroom materials for more than 600 children in her early childhood development program, empowering differently-abled children with the basic skills they need to succeed.

 Sarah Cronk will establish 100 inclusive cheerleading teams for children with and without disabilities serving more than 2,000 students.

 Susie Krabacher will expand the Abandoned Baby Triage Center, where 100 children will receive shelter sustenance and urgent medical care.

-During dinner, guests had the option to purchase our commemorative Sterling Silver Horseshoe Key Ring and Limited Edition Key Necklace (specially handcrafted for us by designers Adam Shulman and Heidi Nahser Fink).
+During dinner, guests were given the opportunity to make donations when we offered the beautiful premium of our commemorative Sterling Silver Horseshoe Key Ring and Limited Edition Key Necklace (specially handcrafted for us by designers Adam Shulman and Heidi Nahser Fink).
 By the end of the night, we had raised over $75,000 to unlock the future for vulnerable children worldwide.
-Shop for yours now on our store.

 Jill and Kerry Beraud